 “Do not be anxious or worried about anything, but in everything [every circumstance and situation] by prayer and petition with thanksgiving, continue to make your [specific] requests known to God.”–Philippians 4:6 (AMP)

 We are commanded never to be anxious.
 Rather, to give thanks in prayer, while making known our requests to God who is our provider.
 To be anxious is to worry.
-To worry is to allow your mind to dwell on the difficulties and troubles and that can even affect your health.
-Today, make a choice to see the good in the bad.
+To worry is to allow your mind to dwell on the difficulties and troubles which can affect your health.
+Today, choose to see the good in the bad.